kalpan-ag/VR-The-Jury/README.md

    ```
 2. Open Project in Unity

-2. Play the Project or Make a Build
+3. Play the Project inside Unity or Make a Build

 <!-- CONTACT -->
 ## Contact